 Sugar or artificial sweeteners: Table sugar (sucrose) and all products with sugar added must be cut out completely.
 Foods to avoid include rice syrup, maple syrup, honey, foods/drinks containing high-fructose corn syrup, packaged foods, candies, soda, juice, etc.

-Citrus fruit: Oranges, and tangerines. grapefruit (Watch the grapefruit if you are taking blood pressure medicine
+Citrus fruit: Pineapple, grapefruit, and tangerines. grapefruit (Watch the grapefruit if you are taking blood pressure medicine)

 Red meats: Pork, beef, all types of cold cuts, bacon and all types of sausages.

 Step 2: Consume Anti-Inflammatory Foods for 14 Days

 Eat one serving of thyroid pick-me-up foods per day and consume anti-inflammatory foods for 14 days.